 - The Pros and Cons of Investing in Index Funds

 - Whether They’re The Right Investment For You

-Interested in learning more about how index funds can help you kick-start your investment portfolio?
+Interested in learning more about how index funds can help you kick-start your portfolio?

-To get started, first you’ll need to know how index funds can help you build a bright financial future in the context of your personal financial circumstances and goals.
+To get started, first you’ll need to know how this type of investment can help you build a bright financial future in the context of your personal circumstances and goals.
 That’s where your personal financial advisor comes in as they work with you to create an investment plan that is suited to your particular financial needs and wants.

 What are Index Funds?

 Invented by John Bogle in 1975, the founder of The Vanguard Group, the index fund took what was previously a complex and relatively inaccessible universe of shares and reduced it to a simple, singular entity.

 Bogle saw a problem with the investment system wherein share portfolios had become exclusive to investors with a wealth of financial knowledge, time to spare and cash to burn in risky behaviour that threatened the stability of the entire market.
 Under this system, the average investor was effectively boxed out of owning a share portfolio as they didn’t have access to the knowledge of what made for good investment and lacked the money to pay for the managerial fees of other share options.